dietercoopman/laravel-showsql/README.md

 add `showSql()` to your QueryBuilder and the single sql will be outputted to the logging of your debug tool.

 The supported log output is Laravel Telescope, Laravel Log, Ray, Clockwork, Laravel Debugbar and your browser.
-By default, showSql will try to

-log to Ray, Clockwork or the Laravel Debugbar if one of them is installed.
+By default, showSql will try to log to Ray, Clockwork or the Laravel Debugbar if one of them is installed.
 If all installed it will be output to all.
+If you want your own log implementation you can pass a callback to showSql.

 If you want to change this behaviour you can publish the config file and change it.